BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Details of Training NEM BNEM

-To train the BEnDEM, it's crucial that the bootstrap energy estimation at $t$ can be accurate only when the noised energy at $s$ is well-learned.
-Therefore, we need to sequentially learn energy at small t using the original MC energy estimator then refines the estimator using bootstrap for large t, which is inefficient.
-To be more efficient, we adapt a rejection training scheme: (a) given $s$ and $t$, we first compute the loss of targeting the MC energy estimator (\ref{eq:mc-energy-estimator}), $l_s$ and $l_t$; (b) These losses indicate how does the energy network fit the noised energies at different times, and therefore compute $\alpha=l_s/l_t$ as an indicator; (c) with probability $\alpha$, we accept targeting a energy estimator bootstrapped from $s$ and otherwise we stick to target the original MC estimator.
-We provide a full description of the inner-loop of BEnDEM training in Algorithm \ref{alg:bendem}.
+\begin{enumerate} {(\alph{enumi})} \item Given $s$, $t$ and $x_0$, we first noise $x_0$ to $s$ and $t$ respectively, and compute the normalized losses defined above, \textit{i.e.} $l_{s}(x_s)$ and $l_{t}(x_t)$; \item These losses indicate how well the energy network fits the noised energies at different times; we then compute $\alpha=\min(1, l_{s}(x_s)/l_{t}(x_t))$; \item With probability $\alpha$, we accept targeting an energy estimator at $t$ bootstrapped from $s$ and otherwise, we stick to targeting the original MC energy estimator. \end{enumerate}